 COVID-19 vaccine can prevent COVID-19 disease.
 Vaccination can help reduce the severity of COVID-19 disease if you get sick.

 COVID-19 is caused by a coronavirus called SARS-CoV-2 that spreads easily from person to person.
-COVID-19 can cause mild to moderate illness lasting only a few days, or severe illness requiring hospitalization, intensive care, or a ventilator to help with breathing.
-COVID-19 can result in death.
+COVID-19 can be mild to moderate, lasting only a few days, or it can be severe, requiring hospitalization, intensive care, or a ventilator to help with breathing.
+COVID-19 can also result in death.

-If an infected person has symptoms, they may appear 2 to 14 days after exposure to the virus.
-Anyone can have mild to severe symptoms.
+COVID-19 symptoms may appear 2 to 14 days after exposure to the virus.
+A person can have mild, moderate, or severe symptoms.

-• Possible symptoms include fever or chills, cough, shortness of breath or difficulty breathing, fatigue (tiredness), muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, or diarrhea.
+• Symptoms can include fever; chills; cough; shortness of breath or difficulty breathing; fatigue (tiredness); muscle or body aches; headache; new loss of taste or smell; sore throat; congestion or runny nose; nausea; vomiting; and diarrhea.

-• More serious symptoms can include trouble breathing, persistent pain or pressure in the chest, new confusion, inability to wake or stay awake, or pale, gray, or blue-colored skin, lips, or nail beds, depending on skin tone.
+• More serious symptoms can include trouble breathing; persistent pain or pressure in the chest; new confusion; inability to wake or stay awake; and pale, gray, or bluecolored skin, lips, or nail beds (depending on skin tone).

-Older adults and people with certain underlying medical conditions (like heart or lung disease or diabetes) are more likely to get very sick from COVID-19.
+Older adults and people of any age with certain underlying medical conditions (like heart or lung disease or diabetes) are more likely to get very sick with COVID-19.

 COVID-19 vaccine